BhFS Behavioural Finance Solutions GmbH is a spin-off company from Universities of St. Gallen and Zurich founded in 2007.

 Prof. Dr. Stefan Zeisberger

-Stefan Zeisberger is Professor of Finance at Radboud University in Nijmegen, The Netherlands, and he is Lecturer at the University of Zurich and further executive education institutions in Switzerland.
+Stefan Zeisberger is Professor of Fintech – Experimental Finance at the University of Zurich and Professor of Finance at Radboud University in Nijmegen, The Netherlands.
 His research and consulting activities include investor psychology, risk communication, risk preference measurement and experiential learning, to improve financial decision making for financial institutions and investors.
 More information is available on his personal website.